We're Ready to Build

 Daniel Goodwin, PhD

-Daniel is an entrepreneur, engineer, and field-builder who came to environmental health with a simple premise: pollution is a molecular problem that biotech has yet to take seriously.
+Daniel came to this problem as an entrepreneur, engineer, and field-builder who saw pollution as an untapped molecular challenge that biotech has yet to take seriously.
 He holds a PhD from MIT, where he developed advanced tools for neuroscience under Ed Boyden and George Church.
 He also co-founded MileIQ, which scaled to over a million users before being acquired by Microsoft, bringing a background in computer science, product design, and experimental biology.
 He co-founded Homeworld Collective to advance biotech solutions at the intersection of human and planetary health.
 For Engineered Resilience, Daniel has shaped the vision, frameworks, and strategic direction of the initiative.

 At Homeworld, Sarah drove the testing of the thesis.
 In collaboration with partners, Sarah and team published the first-ever Target Product Profile on a new blood diagnostics for an environmental contaminant.
 Recognizing an existing demand to measure long-term effects of exposures, she secured the first known funding for blood biomarker discovery linked to past lead (Pb+2) exposure.